BIOCHEMISTRY (II) OF GENE EXPRESSION, HUMAN ORGANS AND FUNCTIONS

 Clinical application of laboratory analysis of GOT and GPT transaminases

- Diagnostic significance of aspartate aminotransferase transaminase (GOT or AST) and alanine aminotransferase (GPT or ALT).
+Diagnostic significance of aspartate aminotransferase (GOT or AST) and alanine aminotransferase (GPT or ALT).

 Clinical application of laboratory analysis of urea